-Due to a generous donation to INSPIRE, funding for the fellowship expenses is available by special application.
+Due to generous donations to INSPIRE, funding for the fellowship expenses is available by special application.
 Funding can be used for project, career development, and travel related expenses, provided that the expense can clearly be associated with the fellow’s career development in pediatric simulation scholarship.
 Applying for funding requires a 1-page itemized budget detailing how funds will be used accompanied by a budget justification no more than 1 page in length describing how this will directly contribute to the completion of the fellow’s research project and their development as a pediatric simulation scholar.
-Up to $10,000 can be requested per fellow.
 If awarded, funds not used by the applicant before the end of the fellowship will revert to INSPIRE.
 Application for funding can be made along with the primary application.
 Modifications to the request for funds will be considered on a case- by-case basis.

 Class of 2020-2021

 Mohammad Bayoumi, MD